Preparing for your initial or return MHRA GDP inspection?

 Inspectors will be looking for compliance with EU Guidance on Good Distribution Practice for medicines for human use, 2013/C 343/01 and will “mark” you against this document.

-We recommend that you compare your operation against the guidance, and ensure you are compliant, at least at a minimum level.
+We recommend that you compare your operation against the guidance to ensure you are compliant, at least at a minimum level.

-- Do you have a Quality Management System in place?
+– Do you have an effective Quality Management System in place?

-- Do you have an organisation chart, showing responsibilities, delegated duties and deputies?
+– Do you have an organisation chart that shows responsibilities, delegated duties and deputies?
 If not, why not?

 – Do you have a description of computerised systems, and any validations?